UST-MICO/docs/tutorials/01-add-a-service.rst

    :name: new-service-dialog-github-step1

-In the next step you can choose to import the `latest` version or a specific version.
+In the next step you can choose to import the `latest` or a specific version.

 .. warning:: The import from GitHub feature only works if the repository has releases that match the `semantic versioning <https://semver.org/spec/v2.0.0.html>`_ schema!